riboseinc/jekyll-theme-open-project/CI_OPS.md

    gem "html-proofer"
    ```

-3. That’s it, site should build for you on next push, as long as there
+3. That’s it, site should build for you on the next push lest there’re
+   issues preventing Jekyll build from succeeding
-   are no issues with it (test it locally first; see README).
+   (test it locally first; see README).

 ## Option 2: Gitlab CI + AWS S3